 Languages at Garden House

 All children learn French from the age of 3 when they start in Kindergarten.
 From a strong oral start, based largely on song and conversation, the children develop their written skills in preparation for Senior Schools.
-We use a wide variety of resources from Linguascope to Languages-on-Line and follow the schemes contained in the Rigolo and Allez books.
-In Year 6, the children take part in a week-long French trip which immerses them in French culture and daily life.
+We use a wide variety of resources from Linguascope to Languages-on-Line and follow the Rigolo and Allez schemes.
+In Year 6, the children go on a week-long trip to northern France which immerses them in French life and culture.

 The children start learning Latin in Year 3 (boys) and Year 4 (girls).
 They begin with an introduction to Roman Civilisation and, in particular, to life in England during Roman times.
 As the children mature, we introduce a more rigorous approach to the study of the language, ensuring the children grasp the mechanics of the grammar thoroughly.
 We teach them to apply these not only to the study of Latin but to appreciate how they are also relevant to their own and other modern languages.
 Thus, we aim to promote a passion for the Classics which they will carry with them onto the next stage of their education.